How to safely sell a car in a few simple steps

 How do I conduct a secure transaction?

 Transferring the title also calls for a secure environment.
-When you're ready to make the sale official, follow the below tips.
+When you're ready to make the sale official, consider the tips below.

 - Take payment inside the walls of a bank - The safest place to exchange payment is at the buyer's bank.
 Do not agree to drive the potential buyer to another location, especially if it's to pick up the payment.

-- Trade the title for the payment - Don't sign or hand over the vehicle title to the buyer until you've received the agreed-upon payment in full.
-If the payment is not cash, make sure the check or money order is legitimate, or wait for the Venmo payment to deposit in your checking account.
+- Trade the title for the payment - Do not sign or hand over the vehicle title to the buyer until you've received the agreed-upon payment in full.
+If the payment is not cash, see that the check or money order is legitimate, or wait for the Venmo payment to deposit in your checking account.
 If the buyer is paying with a check, go to the Federal Deposit Insurance Corporation (FDIC) website, FakeChecks.org, to verify it is not fraudulent.